 - Infant wind, gas, gut disturbances after c-section birth or antibiotics

 For those requiring additional holistic healthcare or dietetic support, I refer onto a range of qualified and experienced practitioners to suit your goals.
-You can find out more about some of those people here.

 What is involved in your first consultation?